ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 # Design Patterns, pt.
 2

 This week we'll talk about two structural patterns (_Singleton_ and _Factory_) as well as two behavioral patterns (_Strategy_ and _Command_).
+We finish with _Dependency Injection_.
+While this was not part of the original 23 patterns, it is used througout most advanced frameworks, and is closely linked to singleton and factory.

 # Singleton